Dgollogly13/ml_earthquakes_to_tsunamis/README.md

 The goal of this challenge was to build three machine learning models that would classify an art image into ..... distinct categories.

+## Getting Started

+We are running this code ....

 ### Analysis and Coding

 ....